-[Schedule 1 inserted in Gazette 1 Feb 2013 p.
+[Schedule 1 inserted: Gazette 1 Feb 2013 p.
 442-3.]

 Notes

-1 This is a compilation of the Local Government (Uniform Local Provisions) Regulations 1996.
-The following table contains information about those regulations and any reprint.
+1 This reprint is a compilation as at 24 May 2013 of the Local Government (Uniform Local Provisions) Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table